Nafeez Ahmed

-As a film-maker, he co-produced and wrote The Crisis of Civilization, and associate produced Grasp the Nettle, both directed by Dean Puckett.
+As a filmmaker, Ahmed co-produced and wrote The Crisis of Civilization, and associate produced Grasp the Nettle, both directed by Dean Puckett.
 Ahmed's academic work has focused on the systemic causes of mass violence.
 His work applies systems theory to explore the intersection of multiple global crises, including climate, energy, financial, political, military, and others.
 He is also an adviser at the investigative journalism outlet Declassified UK.

 Education and career

 Ahmed received an M.A. in contemporary war & peace studies and a DPhil (April 2009) in international relations from the School of Global Studies at Sussex University, where he taught for a period in the Department of International Relations.
 His Ph.D. thesis was a comparative analysis of Spanish and British colonisation of the Americas to uncover the processes that precipitated genocidal mass violence.
 He was a tutor at the Department of International Relations, University of Sussex, and has lectured at Brunel University's Politics & History Unit at both undergraduate and postgraduate levels, for courses in international relations theory, contemporary history, empire and globalization.
-From 2015 to 2018, he was Visiting Research Fellow at the Global Sustainability Institute at Anglia Ruskin University's Faculty of Science & Technology.
+From 2015 to 2018, he was visiting research fellow at the Global Sustainability Institute at Anglia Ruskin University's Faculty of Science & Technology.

-Ahmed was previously founding Executive Director of the Institute for Policy Research & Development (IPRD) until 2013 when it ceased formal operation.
+Ahmed was previously founding executive director of the Institute for Policy Research & Development (IPRD) until 2013 when it ceased formal operation.
 The IPRD was a voluntary global network of scholars, scientists and researchers focused on 'Transdisciplinary Security Studies'.
 He is also founding convenor and principal author at Perennial, an IPRD project focusing on progressive Islamic theology.
 Perennial was co-founded by twenty-five Western Muslims to open up Islamic scholarly traditions to interdisciplinary analysis.
 The project was launched in 2016 on International Women's Day "to correct entrenched misreadings of Islam among Muslim and non-Muslim communities".